TobikoData/sqlmesh/docs/concepts/models/overview.md

 Macros can be used for passing in parameterized arguments such as dates, as well as for making SQL less repetitive.
 By default, SQLMesh provides several predefined macro variables that can be used.
 Macros are used by prefixing with the `@` symbol.
 For more information, refer to [macros](../macros/overview.md).

 ## Statements
-Models can have additional statements that run before the main query.
-This can be useful for loading things such as [UDFs](../glossary.md#user-defined-function-udf).
+Models can have additional statements that run before and/or after the main query.
+They can be useful for loading things such as [UDFs](../glossary.md#user-defined-function-udf) or cleaning up after a model query has run.

-In general, such statements should only be used for preparing the main query.
-They should not be used for creating or altering tables, as this could lead to unpredictable behavior.
+In general, pre-statements statements should only be used for preparing the main query.
+They should not be used for creating or altering tables, as this could lead to unpredictable behavior if multiple models are running simultaneously.

 ```sql linenums="1" hl_lines="5-7"
 MODEL (